Everett Crowley Park: Being inclusive

 Visitors often jog, cycle, or power walk in the park with their dogs as companions, but there are also visitors who prefer not to interact with dogs.
 To avoid conflict, the Vancouver Park Board have recommended to promote the awareness of responsible dog-handling and support initiatives such as the Canine Good Neighbour program, which is a 12-step test for dogs and the dogs will be accepted as a member of Canine Good Neighbor program upon completion of the test, to ensure that everybody can enjoy the beauty of the resource.
 Dog bowls are often left on the side of the trails, filled with water.

 Vandalism and garbage

 Vandalism such as spray painting, destruction of signs, and setting of fires have been problems with little solutions.

 Access

 Walking

 The park can be easily accessed from surrounding neighbourhoods, with trail entrances from Kerr Street, East 62nd Avenue, Marquette Crescent, Matheson Crescent, and Champlain Crescent.

 Transit

 The park can be accessed via TransLink's 26 (Champlain Crescent), 31 (Matheson Crescent), and 100 (Marine Drive) bus routes.
 Route 80 also connects the area to the rest of Marine Drive.

 Parking

 A small parking lot that holds about 15 cars is located by the entrance of the park.
-Parking is also available on the east side of Kerr Street.
+Parking is also available on the east side of Kerr Street and on Matheson Crescent.